Westwood Collegiate

 Westwood Collegiate is a high school in Winnipeg, Manitoba.
 The school teaches grades 9 to 12.
 Located at 360 Rouge Road, the school is part of the St. James-Assiniboia School Division.
-In addition to the Provincial Graduation Diploma, Westwood also offers IB Diplomas through the International Baccalaureate Program.
+In addition to the Provincial Graduation Diploma, Westwood offers the Advanced Placement (AP) program, which consists of university level courses.

 The school's mission statement is "to empower all students and staff for the choices and challenges of the 21st century while working and learning in a safe and supportive environment."

+The school day runs from 8:30 am until 3:30 pm, with some optional courses starting at 7:20 am.

+Until the 2023-24 School year, Westwood offered IB Diplomas through the International Baccalaureate Program.
+In 2020, it was announced that the IB program would be suspended at both Sturgeon Heights and Westwood in favor of the AP program, with the last IB students graduating in 2024.